Mint-System/Odoo-Apps-Vertical-SaaS/license_subscription/tests/TEST_INSTRUCTIONS.rst

 Renew and cancel:
 - Create a new sale order for "Deco Addict"
-- Add product "software license" and recurrence yearly
+- Add product "Software License" and recurrence yearly
 - Set customer reference "OCAD" and confirm the order
 - Click on Renew
 - Check if license is linked with the new order